Glossary of baseball terms: sparkplug

 A fireplug.
 A player known for his aggressive, never-say-die attitude (though perhaps modest ability) who may help to spark his team into a rally or a win.
 "Versalles was the sparkplug that led the 1965 Twins to their first World Series."

 Spider Tack

 A sticky paste product designed for strongman competitions that has been illegally used by some pitchers to enhance their grip on the ball.
-Illegal grip enhancers have been used by spitball pitchers before, but Spider Tack specifically made headlines during the 2021 pitch doctoring controversy.
+Illegal grip enhancers have been used by spitball pitchers before, but Spider Tack specifically made headlines during the 2021 sticky stuff controversy.

 speed merchant

 A fast player, often collecting stolen bases, bunt singles and/or infield hits.

 spike

 A runner can "spike" an infielder by sliding into him and causing an injury with the spikes of his shoes.

 spitter

 A spitball pitch in which the ball has been altered by the application of spit, petroleum jelly, or some other foreign substance.